goauthentik/authentik/website/docs/flow/stages/authenticator_duo/index.md

 ---
-title: Duo Authentication Setup stage
+title: Duo authenticator setup stage
 ---

 This stage configures a Duo authenticator.
 To get the API Credentials for this stage, open your Duo Admin dashboard.